nnachefski/ocpstuff/install-37.md

-## This doc describes how to perform an RPM-based installation of OCP 3.7
+## This doc describes how to perform an installation of OCP 3.7
 #### # BEGIN
 ##### # do this on ALL hosts (master/infra/nodes)
 ##### # SET THESE VARIABLES ###